Punters Club

-The Punters Club was a pub and live music venue located on Brunswick Street, Fitzroy, in inner Melbourne, Victoria, Australia.
+The Punters Club is a pub and live music venue located on Brunswick Street, Fitzroy, in inner Melbourne, Victoria, Australia.

-It developed a reputation as one of the city's premier live music venues, drawing comparisons to the likes of New York's CBGB.
+During its original run as the Punters Club, it developed a reputation as one of the city's premier live music venues, drawing comparisons to the likes of New York's CBGB.
 It was also noted for its rough, alternative, yet casual atmosphere with audiences sometimes sitting on the floor while watching bands.

 History

+Prehistory and rebranding (1863-1993)

+The building was constructed between 1863 and 1865, and was originally known as the Wheatsheaf Hotel.
+In 1893, the venue rebranded as the Moonee Valley Hotel.